luerhard/chapter_regression_and_artifical/main.md

 We will use 'bagged' trees here.\todo{describe 'bagged'}
 It is worth mentioning that there exists another group of ensemble trees called 'boosted trees'.
 A very popular member of this relatively new group of algorithms is _AdaBoost_ [@freund:DecisionTheoreticGeneralizationOnLine.1997].
-They have shown to be very powerful because Decision Trees are trained sequentially (instead of simultaneously) and trees later in the sequence can learn from the misclassifications of earlier ones.
+They have shown to be very powerful because their trees are trained sequentially (instead of simultaneously) and trees later in the sequence can learn from the misclassifications of earlier ones.

 [^impurity]: We will not go into detail about the differences of impurity measures here and use gini throughout the rest of this chapter.